-The new packaging design features the wording wording ‘LOW ALCOHOL 0.5% CIDER’ in large blue typography and a new blue-coloured apple illustration also features in the background for the first time.
+The new packaging design features the wording ‘LOW ALCOHOL 0.5% CIDER’ in large blue typography and a new blue-coloured apple illustration also features in the background for the first time.
 The gold-coloured apple icon and gold rays remain in the design, reinforcing the cider cues.

 The 330ml glass bottle also remains the same, with a new updated neck label displaying the new Westons Cider corporate logo which was launched in October.